How to Implement Two-Factor Authentication (2FA) with Spring Security

 image

-Since 2FA is disabled, you can log in successfully with just the username and password.
+Since 2FA is disabled, login succeeds with only username and password.

 image